keithasaurus/koda-validate/README.md

 # Koda Validate

-Build typesafe validators automatically or explicitly -- or write your own.
-Combine them to build validators of arbitrary complexity.
-Koda Validate is async-friendly, pure Python, and comparable in performance to Pydantic 2.
+Koda Validate is a library and toolkit for building composable and typesafe validators.
+In many cases, validators can be derived from typehints (e.g. `TypeDict`s, `@dataclass`es, `NamedTuples`).
+For everything else, you can combine existing validation logic, or write your own.
+At its heart, Koda Validate is just a few kinds of callables that fit together, so the possibilities are as endless as the kinds of functions you can write.
+It is async-friendly and comparable in performance to Pydantic 2.

+Koda Validate can be used in normal control flow or as a runtime type checker.

 Docs: [https://koda-validate.readthedocs.io/en/stable/](https://koda-validate.readthedocs.io/en/stable/)